» Come Experience Our Winning Opportunities! Advance your knowledge of TCM and start an amazing career.

 The Doctor and Master of Acupuncture (DAc/MAc) program is specifically designed for the following individuals:

 - Students who wish to practice outside California

 - Students interested in developing a practice emphasizing acupuncture, including MDs and other licensed Western medical practitioners authorized to use acupuncture needles in the State of California.

-The MAc program is offered in English only at our Santa Cruz and San Jose campuses.
+The DAc/MAc program is offered in English only at our Santa Cruz and San Jose campuses.
 The program includes both academic and clinical training, with a focus on practicing acupuncture in an integrative medical environment.

 If you plan to practice in California, and are not an MD or licensed Western medical practitioner, you will need to complete the DTCM/MTCM program which includes both acupuncture and Chinese herbal medicine studies.

 Community Acupuncture Clinic

 The MAc program is designed for students who wish to develop a practice emphasizing acupuncture and especially for those interested in implementing the fast growing community clinic model.
 The program includes instruction on how to establish and manage a community acupuncture clinic.

 Taught by highly accomplished faculty in TCM education, the curriculum is offered through the following eight academic and clinical departments: